Riley Greene Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Giants pitching staff ranks fifth in MLB.

-- The Giants have the 19th-ranked team ERA across all league pitching staffs (4.77).
+- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.74).

-- The Giants will look to DeSclafani (1-0) in his third start of the season.
+- Webb (0-3) gets the starting nod for the Giants in his fourth start of the season.
+He's put together a 6.35 ERA in 17 2/3 innings pitched, with 22 strikeouts.

-- In his most recent time out on Sunday, the righty tossed 6 1/3 innings against the Kansas City Royals, giving up one earned run while surrendering three hits.
+- In his last appearance on Tuesday against the Los Angeles Dodgers, the righty tossed six innings, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.